 and I ate some of Ben’s Panamanian stew

-I ordered the Grilled Vegetable Sandwich and it came with salad (today of all days I woulda liked a few fries!).
+I ordered the Grilled Vegetable Sandwich and it came with salad (often I’d sub fries for salad but today I really wanted fries!).

 I didn’t realize it was going to be on pita bread, but it was still pretty good.
 And even though it was a Sadwich, I didn’t get sad after eating it…

 As soon as we ordered a HUGE downpour came down!
 We barely missed walking through it!!!

 Ben ordered me a second Pina Colada and I didn’t refuse 😉